 A number of themes were identified which reported facilitators of research participation (Table 2); the most commonly reported was perceived personal benefits, including the perception of therapeutic benefits, closer monitoring, and access to new treatments (10, 19-23, 25, 27, 30-33, 35, 37-42).

-Whilst altruism was the second most commonly reported factor, discussed both in terms of benefiting science (10, 19, 27, 31, 35, 37-42) and helping others (10, 19-23, 27, 37-40, 42)(25), this was often linked to personal benefit (20, 33, 39).
+Whilst altruism was the second most commonly reported factor, discussed in terms of benefiting science (10, 19, 27, 31, 35, 37-42), helping others (10, 19-23, 27, 37-40, 42) or altruism more generally (25), this was sometimes linked to personal benefit (20, 33, 39).
 For example, patients with depression were less likely to participate if it might risk their own mental health, despite wanting to help others (20).
 Further, two reviews highlighted that the desire to help others was not always concerned with helping all people, but specifically benefiting people who were personally important (32, 40).
 Finally, a review involving research with children and adolescents concluded that the importance of altruism depended on the child’s health state; altruistic motives were given as a primary reason for participation by parents with healthy children, but for parents whose children had life threatening conditions, altruism was secondary (21).

 The influence of others was also important.
 Potential participants’ confidence in the physician and/or the research was motivating (20, 22-24, 28, 30, 32, 33, 36, 38-41).
 Having a positive, trusting relationship with the doctor was commonly cited as a facilitator; for example, the idea that the ‘doctor knows best’ was expressed (34).
 The opinions of family and friends also facilitated participation (20, 22, 31, 36, 37, 42).